London’s newest exhibition is making fashion sustainable.

 Emma Watson never goes wrong and she proves that time and again.
 This time, she makes us question our fashion choices with relation to environment with her Met Gala 2016 outfit.
 Made entirely with recycled plastic, she stands tall as the epitome of sustainable fashion! #changingtheworldonedressatatime #metgala2016 #emmawatson #emmawatsonmetgala #sustainablefashion #environmentalcare #hollywood #fashionrevolution

 The museum has stated that the focus of the exhibition is not only to show off beautiful creation but also to highlight the impact the fashion industry can have on our ecosystem.
-So naturally, the exhibition will also explore ways of making fashion a more sustainable and planet friendly business.
+So naturally, we can also expect to be shown all the ways to make fashion a more sustainable and planet friendly business.

 Words: Kadie Eve | Subbing: Zornitsa Valkova